joostkremers/pandoc-mode/docs/index.md

 that already exists (TAB completion works), the new value replaces the old one.

-Deleting a template variable or metadata item can be done by prefixing the menu key with `-`.
+Deleting a template variable or metadata item can be done by using the negative prefix argument `M--`.
 Emacs will ask you for the variable name (TAB completion works here, too) and removes it from the list.

 ## Running Pandoc

 The first item in the menu is “Run Pandoc” (accessible with `C-c / r`), which, as the name suggests, runs Pandoc on the document, passing all options you have set.
-By default, Pandoc sends the output to stdout (except when the output format is “odt”, “epub” or “docx”, in which case output is always sent to a file).
+By default, Pandoc sends the output to stdout (except when the output format is `odt`, `epub` or `docx`, in which case output is always sent to a file).
 Emacs captures this output and redirects it to the buffer `*Pandoc output*`.
-The output buffer is not normally shown, but you can make it visible through the menu or by typing `C-c / V`.
+The output buffer is not normally shown, but you can make it visible through the menu or by typing `C-c / b`.
 Error messages from Pandoc are also displayed in this buffer.

 When you run Pandoc, `pandoc-mode` also generates a few messages, which